 Just like in the case of these Oven Roasted Turkey Drumsticks Recipe with Vegetables, I knew that we (two adults and two children) would not be able to finish four drumsticks at one meal and it was true: those drumsticks proved themselves to be just too much for one family.
-I suppose that if four adults were eating, we might have been able to finish them, but with the kids, I still had enough leftovers to make a wonderful phyllo pastry pie stuffed with turkey and vegetables the next day and quite a few turkey sandwiches.
+I suppose that if four adults were eating, we might have been able to finish them, but with the kids, I still had enough leftovers to make these wonderful Yufka or Filo Pastry with Chestnuts, Leftover Turkey and Herbs the next day, this Healthy Turkey or Chicken Buckwheat Soup with Vegetables and quite a few turkey sandwiches.

 This is a very basic recipe for cooking turkey, using simple and easy to find ingredients.
 Not to mention cheap ingredients: you can cook a really festive and delicious Thanksgiving or Christmas dinner without overstretching your budget at all.
 Turkey legs are very reasonably priced in Germany, even when buying my own organic turkey from the farm in the village, I never think I am paying too much.
 For some reason buying farm-raised or organic chickens around here is a much more expensive affair.